 Volunteers loved all the holidays.
 Time off provided opportunities to see more of Morocco, visit with other volunteers, or even go abroad.
 When I arrived in 1968, it was against Peace Corps rules to visit Europe, except for Spain.
-By the time I left, the new professional volunteers, with wealthy parents, were vacationing in Switzerland.
+By the time I left, the new professional volunteers, some with wealthy parents, were vacationing in Switzerland.

 The first major Christian holiday, in fact, the only Christian holiday that I ever actually celebrated in Sefrou, was Christmas in 1968.
 I had just moved into a medina house, shared with another volunteer, Gaylord Barr.
 We hadn’t done anything to it.
 The walls were two-tone blue and white with a little line separating them, which was a common Moroccan decorative scheme, and the electric bulbs were twenty feet high and provided little light.
-Later we fixed the lighting and whitewashed the walls to a warmer single tone, but at that time we had only fixed up a guest room on the roof.
+Later we fixed the lighting and whitewashed the walls to a warmer single earth tone, but at that time we had only fixed up a guest room on the roof.
 My cousin Denise, studying in Angers at the time, was coming to visit.

 We had decided to put up a Christmas tree.
 Our Moroccan neighbors knew about this strange pagan custom and were nonplused.
-Gaylord was able, through his CT director, Si Kamir, a really nice fellow, to get a small cedar.
-The word small does not quite do it justice.
+Gaylord was able, through his CT director, Si Kamir, a really nice fellow, to get a small cedar, though the word small does not quite do it justice.
 I don’t remember how we got it into that house, but it couldn’t have been easy, since the interior stairway made a right angle where the WC was located.
 Once inside, the tree touched the ceiling over our courtyard.
 We mounted it, strung some paper decorations, fruit, and strings of popcorn.
-There were no lights, fortunately, as the tree got drier by the day and might have caught fire.
+There fortunately were no lights, as the tree got drier by the day and might have caught fire.
 The popcorn got stale and the oranges and tangerines got moldy in the damp, clammy air of the house.
 One would never have called it a beautiful Christmas tree.

 After Denise arrived, we took a trip to Marrakech and Ouarzazate, returning via Risanni, with excursions to visit Meknes, Moulay Idriss and Volubilis, Rabat, and Telouet.